 Depending on your skincare needs, you can choose a moisturizer or cleanser that will deliver specific benefits to your skin.
 For those with oilier or more acne-prone skin, massaging (gently!) with our Sea Moss Exfoliator will remove dead skin cells while delivering minerals, beta-carotene, and other vitamins that will nourish your skin.
 For those who have drier skin, massaging with our Facial Cleansing Oil can help deeply cleanse and retain more moisture.

 Our favorite method is to do a short, one-minute massage while cleansing (what you probably already do while rubbing your face with cleanser, just with a lil’ more intention!) and following up with a longer, moisturizing facial massage.
-Any of our moisturizers would make a great massaging tool, but our Raspberry Jasmine Oil is especially relevant because it comes with a roller ball.
-You can let the ball do the massaging, instead of having to use your hands!

 3. Massage very gently around certain areas